Nathaniel Taylor (actor): Early life

 Taylor was born on March 31, 1938, in St. Louis, Missouri.
-Growing up, he had two brothers (Richard and Eugene) and three sisters (Betty, Mary, and Rose).
+Growing up, he had two brothers, Richard and Eugene, and three sisters Betty, Mary, and Rose.

 Career

-Before becoming an actor, Taylor was working as an electrician at the Performing Arts Society of Los Angeles (PASLA).
+Before becoming an actor, Taylor worked as an electrician at the Performing Arts Society of Los Angeles (PASLA).
 His mentor, Larry Clark, suggested he try out for a part.
-Clark had him read a few lines to him and then sent him down to Redd Foxx's room.
-They had talked about their hometown, St. Louis.
+Clark had him read a few lines to him and then sent him down to Redd Foxx's room, who talked with Taylor about their hometown, St. Louis.
 Foxx told Taylor that he had the role which would become Rollo Lawson.

 Taylor was best known for his recurring role as Rollo Lawson in the 1970s sitcom Sanford and Son, a role he later reprised on its short-lived 1980–1981 spin-off Sanford.
 He later played the first version of Jim-Jam with Redd Foxx on the 1986 series The Redd Foxx Show.
 In the late 1970s, he played Rerun's (Fred Berry) brother–in–law, Ike, in the sitcom What's Happening!!.
 Taylor also reprised the role of Rollo Lawson in the short–lived Grady.
-He was also guest starred in episodes of The Bill Cosby Show, Adam 12, and Police Story.
+He also guest starred in episodes of The Bill Cosby Show, Adam 12, and Police Story.

-Taylor also was featured in Trouble Man starring Robert Hooks as one of Mr. Big's henchmen.
-The film featured a soundtrack by Marvin Gaye.
-In 1973, he was in Clark's As Above, So Below.
+Taylor also appeared in Trouble Man as one of Mr. Big's henchmen.
+In 1973, he acted in Clark's As Above, So Below.
 Taylor later became the Executive Director of Performing Arts Society of Los Angeles (PASLA).
-He was in the blaxploitation film Willie Dynamite.
-Taylor also starred in The Hunter.
-In 2016, he was in the short film Auditioning for Nathaniel directed by Kevin Jerome Everson as himself.
+He then starred in the blaxploitation film Willie Dynamite, Clark's drama Passing Through and the thriller The Hunter.
+In 2016, he acted as himself in the short film Auditioning for Nathaniel directed by Kevin Jerome Everson.

-BlueLine Classics, LLC bought the original 1951 Ford F1 used in Sanford and Son.
-The owners, Jeff Canter and Tim Franko, loved the idea of restoring the Ford.
-After it was restored, in October 2015, they decided to reunite a cast member with the truck they preserved.
-Canter searched for Taylor on Facebook and could not find him.
-He did, however, find him the old-fashioned way and contacted him.
-Taylor called Canter and agreed to sign autographs with the restored Ford truck in October 2015.
+BlueLine Classics, LLC bought the original 1952 Ford F1 used in Sanford and Son.
+The owners, Jeff Canter and Tim Franko, restored the vehicle in October 2015.
+They then decided to reunite a cast member with the truck they preserved.
+Canter then contacted Taylor.
+Afterwards, Taylor called Canter and agreed to sign autographs with the restored Ford truck in October 2015.
 In June 2016, Taylor was asked to sign autographs at the Hard Rock Rocksino Northfield Park with the 1951 Ford F1 'Sanford and Son Salvage' truck.
-He remembers in the season 4 episode, "Fred's Treasure Garden", where his character had marijuana referring to the "wild parsley" scene, which a lot of fans reminisce about.